sameekshya1999/Race-Project/README.md

-# race-project using esp32 and node mcu
+# race-project using esp32,node mcu and ultrasonic sensors